Q: Where can I direct further questions about the process and what to expect?

 A: The Pastor Nominating Committee will nominate and the congregation will elect the new senior pastor.
 While an associate pastor technically is allowed by our polity to become the new senior pastor, this scenario is highly unlikely.

-Q: Who will take over Chris’ pastoral care duties?
+Q: Who will take over the pastoral care duties?

 A: Reverend Laura Jernigan, Parish Associate for Congregational Care, will take the lead in pastoral care.
-She will have support from Reverend Catherine Foster.
+She will have support from the interim pastor.
 Care Ministers and all members of the congregation are encouraged to offer care and support as well.